 This payment will apply from week three through to 26 weeks.
 After 26 weeks half the amount will be paid for a further 26 weeks.

-Claims can be made by sending an application with invoiced costs and proof of absence (such as a fit note) to NHS England.
+Claims can be made by sending an application with invoiced costs and proof of absence (such as a fit note) to NHS England, or their health board in Wales.

 The changes come into effect from 1 April 2017.
 If a GP has been on sick leave prior to 1 April 2017 and the period of absence will continue then that time can be counted towards the two-week qualification period.

-The BMA and NHS Employers say that the new rules do not necessarily mean practices will be able to cancel their sickness insurance and stress that this is a business decision that each practice will need to make itself.
+The BMA says that the new rules do not necessarily mean practices will be able to cancel their sickness insurance and stress that this is a business decision that each practice will need to make itself.

 Key points to note